SAFTA Writing Residency. June 2020.

 “Excavations” was nominated for a Best of the Net by Blue Mountain Review

-I was on a panel discussing my work called, “Excavating Lives: Autobiography of Borders in Fiction.”
+Panel: “Excavating Lives: Autobiography of Borders in Fiction.”
 International Autobiography and Biography Association Conference.
 Panel Presentation.
 Cyprus.
-(May 2016)